-While those are wise steps to take to prevent spreading the virus, individuals looking to take extra measures to avoid contracting the illness may want to consider how houseplants can be used to limit the spread of contagious particles.
+While those are wise steps to take to prevent spreading the virus, individuals looking to take extra measures to avoid contracting the illness may want to consider whether houseplants prevent sickness or limit the spread of contagious particles.

 A 2013 study found that the flu virus quickly becomes ineffective in high humidity.
-Though you could add an industrial looking humidifier to boost moisture in your home, there are more attractive-looking houseplants available that have the ability to naturally add humidity to the air.
+Though you could add an industrial-looking humidifier to boost moisture in your home, there are more attractive-looking houseplants available that have the ability to add humidity to the air naturally.

 Plants use a process called “transpiration” to create humidity.
 Dry air encourages water to move from the roots up to the stems and leaves and evaporate through a plant’s pores, called stomata.
-Transpiration not only supplies water to the plant and assists to keep it cool, but it also creates a humidifying effect.
+Transpiration not only supplies water to the plant and assists in keeping it cool, but it also creates a humidifying effect.

 Nearly every plant will add a bit of humidity to the air, but some plants are certainly more effective than others.
-NASA scientist Dr. Bill Wolverton conducted studies on ways plants can help improve air quality, and wrote a book detailing and ranking the overall transpiration rates of 50 plants.
+NASA scientist, Dr. Bill Wolverton, conducted studies on ways plants can help improve air quality.
+He wrote a book detailing and ranking the overall transpiration rates of 50 plants.

 Consider the top five recommended plants mentioned in his book that can naturally help to humidify your home.

-One of the most efficient humidifying plants is the Areca Palm (Chrysalidocarpus lutescens).
-A six foot Areca palm transpires almost one quart of water in 24 hours.
+One of the most efficient humidifying plants is the areca palm (Chrysalidocarpus lutescens).
+A six-foot areca palm transpires almost one quart of water in 24 hours.
 Beyond being one of the most efficient humidifying plants, they are fairly low maintenance.
-With bright, indirect light, moist soil and occasional pruning these plants are easily able to thrive.
+With bright, indirect light, moist soil, and the occasional pruning, these plants are easily able to thrive.

-The Bamboo Palm (Chamaedorea seifrizii) is a tolerant plant.
-It will grow in a variety of light conditions, and though it prefers moist soil, it is typically OK to let the top few inches of soil dry between waterings.
+The bamboo palm (Chamaedorea seifrizii) is a tolerant plant.
+It will grow in a variety of light conditions, and though it prefers moist soil, it is typically acceptable to let the top few inches of soil dry between waterings.
 Though it is slow-growing, it can reach heights of up to five feet tall!

 A classic houseplant, Boston ferns (Nephrolepsis exaltata“Bostoniensis”) are unassuming and fairly low-maintenance.
 Ideal for hanging baskets, the leaves on a Boston fern grow downwards as they age.
 They don’t require bright light, and reportedly release an abundant amount of moisture into the air.